-The amount of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the academic year.
-The withdrawal date for refund computation purposes is the last date of recorded attendance.
+The percent of time attended is based on the number of clock hours of attendance compared to the number of clock hours in the program.
+Official withdrawal, for refund computation purposes, is the last clock hour of recorded attendance.

-Special Refund Circumstances: In case of prolonged illness or accident, death in the family, or other circumstances that make it impractical to complete an academic year, the school will make a settlement that is reasonable and fair to all parties.
+SPECIAL REFUND CIRCUMSTANCES: In case of prolonged illness or accident, death in the family, or other circumstances that make it impractical to complete an academic year, the school will make a settlement that is reasonable and fair to all parties.

-Payment of Refunds: Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.
+PAYMENT OF REFUNDS: Refunds due to the student will be paid within 30 days of the date of determination of withdrawal.